tonai/Lightning-talks/JavaScript/01_Bases/01_Types-and-operators.md

 ## Foreword

-This files contains examples illustrating [this presentation](http://prezi.com/wg82mzhhhaz2/javascript-intro-and-types/).
+This file contains examples illustrating [this presentation](http://prezi.com/wg82mzhhhaz2/javascript-intro-and-types/).

-You can use the navigator's debug console (F12) to try the above examples yourself.
+You can use the navigator's debug console (F12) to try the following examples yourself.

 Presentation time needed : 45min